dominicstop/react-native-ios-context-menu/README.md

       isAuxiliaryPreviewEnabled={true}
       renderAuxiliaryPreview={() => (
         <View style={[styles.auxRootContainer, {
-          // by default, the root view you returned will be
+          // The view you return will be wrapped by another view.
-          // resized to match the width of the preview
+          // The parent view will be resized to match the width of the aux.
-          // (you can override this behavior via the
-          // `auxiliaryPreviewConfig` prop).
+          // preview.
           //
-          // since this view is going to be resized, let's
+          // since this view is going to be resized, let's stretch to match the
-          // center the content...
+          // the size of the parent, and center the content
+          flex: 1,
           alignItems: 'center',
           justifyContent: 'center',
         }]}>